-Traditionally called malaiwala, "the one with cream," this casserole is a Punjabi twist on a ratatouille-style summer side.
-Make this a main dish by adding cubed paneer, a firm Indian cheese.
+Traditionally called malaiwala, "the one with cream," this casserole from chef Cheetie Kumar marries Punjabi flavors with a ratatouille-style summer side.
+Make this a main dish by adding cubed paneer..

 Roasted Chicken and Acorn Squash with Sumac Brown Butter

 Pre-salting the chicken makes for savory flavor throughout and helps crisp up the skin.
-Browning the butter adds nutty depth to the sauce; a flourish of sumac and Aleppo—though not fresh ingredients—adds a fresh, bright flavor to the finished dish.
+Browning the butter adds nutty depth to the sauce; a flourish of sumac and Aleppo pepper—though not fresh ingredients—adds a fresh, bright flavor to the finished dish.